Bachelor of Arts in Theatre | Bachelor of Science in Theatre | Theatre Minor

 Parking is always free after 6:30 p.m. during weekdays and free all weekend throughout the season!
 Park in Lots H & K or the Kirkhof Parking Lot.
 The Haas Center for Performing Arts is adjacent to the Kirkhof Center.

 February 23, 2019 is GVSU's Theatre Day.
+Read what we have in store!
 More details and events to come!

 Get to know GVSU Theatre: